 Just like in Burundi we felt safe in the DRC.
 Charles, our guide took care of every detail along the way and perhaps that is why we felt so safe.
 Now, to be clear we did not venture outside of our hotel in Bukavu after dark.
 Just like we would not do in many other large cities around the world

-The easiest and safest way to get to the Kahuzi-Biega National Park is from Rwanda.
+If one wants to know how to get to Kahuzi-Biega National Park, the easiest and safest way – we highly recommend getting here from Rwanda.
 One can fly into Kigali (the capital of Rwanda) and then take a short flight into the small airport on the Rwanda side called Kamembe (KME).
 From here there are 2 options:

 We were coming from Burundi.
 The road was quite good and the land-border process to stamp out of Burundi was straight forward.
 There was a line for the cars, so the driver stayed with the car, while Charles (our guide) took us to get the stamp out.
 By the time that we were out, the car was already through.